normai/purpleterms/README.md

  tasks are not available from Explorer, only from console.
 Why?
  Because computers natively do communicate in terms of commands.

-The word console I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
+The word 'console' I find an even more concise designation for such box, than terminal, because it carries the term 'solid' in it.
 A console represents the system and must be extra reliable.
 If it wobbles, the system wobbles.